 - BIO/ Belgium undertaking an impact evaluation of BIOs; investments in selected financial institutions and banks in Peru and Ecuador (2018 /19).

-- EMN/ ADA developing, testing and introducing a self-assess tool to determine financial health of micro enterprises for financial and business development service providers in Europe (2018- ongoing)
+- EMN/ ADA developing, testing and introducing a self-assess tool to determine financial health of micro enterprises for financial and business development service providers in Europe (2018- 2021)

 - SINAPI/Opportunity, together with MDF West Africa developing and implementing new strategy on Financing for women owned growth-oriented SMEs in Ghana (2018).

-- European Commission , YMCB: Young Migrants Capacity Building project, n cooperation with The Hague University of Applied Sciences developing Financial Education modules and information packages for young migrant entrepreneurs, coaches, mentors and staff of financial intermediaries (2019-ongoing).
+- European Commission , YMCB: Young Migrants Capacity Building project, in cooperation with The Hague University of Applied Sciences developing Financial Education modules and information packages for young migrant entrepreneurs, coaches, mentors and staff of financial intermediaries (2019-2021).

 - KfW/ Carnegie Consult – develop and implement a training programme on ESMS principles of financial institutions in Rwanda (2018).